amadeus4dev/developer-guides/docs/developer-tools/postman.md

 ## Make an API call

 1. Select the required API from the collection by navigating to the required endpoint on the left side bar.
-For example, **Air > Search & Shopping > Flight Offers Search**.
+For example, **Flights > Flight Booking > Flight Offers Search**.
 2. Do not specify the `client_id` and `client_secret` parameters, as the **access_token** obtained previously is already linked to this API.
 3. If required, specify the request parameters.
 Alternatively, you can try the API without setting any parameters, as we have already preconfigured it to display data for the upcoming month.
 4. Click **Send** to make the call.